 Mold is a living organism, meaning that it’s main purpose in life is to grow.
 It wants to continue to grow and spread.
 Containment is meant to limit the spread of mold growth within the area.
 This helps to minimize exposure of not only the mold remediation technicians, but also the building’s residents.
 If there is a larger area of contamination, there is a greater risk that someone will be exposed to mold.
 This means that there is a greater need for containment in these areas.

 Containment is arguably one of the most important steps in the mold remediation process.
-Aside from the actual mold removal, mold remediation containment helps to maintain the good condition of the rest of the building to prevent more problems from arising in the future.
+Aside from the actual mold removal, proper containment helps to maintain the good condition of the rest of the building to prevent more problems from arising in the future.